 Do you receive an overseas pension or pay tuition and living expenses for a child studying overseas?
 Money transfers between countries can be costly if you don’t use the right service provider.

-We have bank accounts in New Zealand, Australia and Germany, and move money between countries to pay bills or alter our investments.
-Over the years, we have used a number of different services, and our best experience has been with OFX and XE Money Transfers.
-Both provide a comprehensive range of currency services for individuals and businesses, competitive FX rates, and fast and easy money transfers via their websites and mobile apps.
-We always check the rates for both and then choose the better one.
+We have bank accounts in New Zealand, Australia and Germany, and we move money between countries to pay bills or alter our investments.
+Over the years, we have used several different services, and our best experience has been with OFX and XE Money Transfers.
+Both provide comprehensive currency services for individuals and businesses, competitive FX rates, and fast and easy money transfers via their websites and mobile apps.
+We constantly check the rates for both and then choose the better one.

 What has been your experience when using an ATM overseas?